Chile Travel and News | By Raul Silva M.

-Separate chapter and a special recognition to the natives of the region, Yaganes, Selknam, Tehuelches and Kaweskar who provided only with their wisdom, rustic elements and weapons were able to survive for thousands of years and win the battle to a nature and climate even more inhospitable than the one we know today.
-However, they could not win another battle even harder: facing an unknown civilization.
+A separate chapter and special recognition are due to the native inhabitants of the region: the Yaganes, Selknam, Tehuelches, and Kaweskar.
+With only their wisdom, rudimentary tools, and weapons, they survived for thousands of years, enduring a nature and climate even harsher than what we know today.
+However, they could not overcome an even more formidable challenge: the arrival of an unknown civilization.

-As a demonstration of how hard it was for the first Chilean and European immigrants to arrive and settle in this corner of the planet, here is the list with some names given to certain places, according to the experiences they were living.
-Almost all these names refer to the Southern Patagonia.
+To illustrate how difficult it was for the first Chilean and European immigrants to arrive and settle in this remote part of the world, here is a list of some names given to certain places based on their experiences.
+Almost all of these names refer to Southern Patagonia.

 Geographical accident located in the Pacific Ocean in the XI Region of Aysen, between Cabo Mogotes on the South and Cabo Tres Montes on the North.
 Its name is the perfect description to explain the mood of travelers by sea that even today cross the dreaded passage.
 The photo shows a ship of the Chilean Navy going to the aid of a stranded vessel in the area of the Golfo de Penas (Gulf of Sorrows).